Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

-For each $N \in \{5, 10, 20, 40, 80, 160\}$, we train eight SR-DRL agents for 50 epochs (each epoch being 25 600 environment steps).
-We also select a single agent trained for $N=10$ and evaluate it in different problem variations.
+For each $N \in \{5, 10, 20, 40, 80, 160\}$, we trained eight SR-DRL agents for 50 epochs (each epoch being 25 600 environment steps).
+To see how the model generalizes to scenarios with a different number of objects, we picked an agent trained with $N=10$ and evaluated it in different problem variations.
 In each setting, we also measured the performance of PROST, an MCTS-based probabilistic planner \citep{keller2012prost,keller2013trial}, with a time allowance of 0.1 or 10 seconds per step.
+The planner is evaluated with the preset of International Probabilistic Planning Competition 2014.
 We designed two baseline algorithms that we use to normalize the results: In SysAdmin-S, a random offline node is selected at every step (or none, if there is not any).
 In SysAdmin-M, all offline nodes are selected for a reset at each step.
 On our reference machine, the training time of the SR-DRL algorithm is $15/20/30/50/90/150$ minutes for $N=5/10/20/40/80/160$, respectively.
 During testing, the model needs about 1 ms per step.

 For both SysAdmin-S/-M, all models are evaluated in 100 problem instances with a 100 step limit.
 The mean results with a 95\% confidence interval are reported in Figure~\ref{fig:sysadmin}.
 The first observation is that in all instances and both SysAdmin-S/-M, the agent trained with $N=10$ and evaluated for different $N$ performs almost the same as an agent specifically trained in the respective setting.
 This result indicates that the policy learned for $N=10$ is directly applicable even for $N=160$.